addadda023/GPT-2-text-generation/Readme.md

 If it runs successfully you can then visit/curl `http://0.0.0.0:8080` to get generated text!

-### Deploying the image to Google Cloud Run
+### Upload the image to Google Container Registry

-Great!
-These steps will tell you how to deploy your docker image in the cloud.
+You want to deploy the image in the cloud, but you must first upload the image to [container registry](https://console.cloud.google.com/gcr).

 Tag the image and upload it to the Google Container Registry (note, this will take awhile due to the image size!).
 Also note you have to setup your credentials which involves steps you will be notified when you execute below commands.
 What is PROJECT-ID?
 It's the name of the project you will create in GCR before uploading the image.